 The fact was that the battalion was part of the First Tank Group which was headquartered at Ft.
 Knox and operational by June 1941.
 Two members of the battalion - one from Illinois and the other from Ohio - both wrote about the First Tank Group in January 1941 newspaper columns written for their local newspapers.
 One man identified every tank battalion in the tank group.
 During the maneuvers, they even participated as the First Tank Group.
 The tank group was made up of the 70th and 191st Tank Battalions – the 191st had been a National Guard medium tank battalion while the 70th was a Regular Army medium tank battalion – at Ft.
 Meade, Maryland.
 The 193rd was at Ft.
 Benning, Georgia, and the 194th was at Ft.
 Lewis, Washington.
 The 192nd, 193rd, and 194th had been National Guard light tank battalions.
 It is known that the military presence in the Philippines was being built up at the time, and documents show that the entire tank group had been scheduled to be sent to the Philippines long before August 13th.
 The buoys being spotted by the pilot may have sped up the transfer of the tank battalions to the Philippines, with only the 192nd and 194th reaching the islands, but it was not the reason the tank battalions were sent there.
 It is known that the 193rd was on its way to the Philippines when Pearl Harbor was attacked and the battalion was held in Hawaii after arriving there.
 One of the two medium tank battalions - most likely the 191st - had 48-hour standby orders for the Philippines which were canceled on December 10th.

-On the island, Robert was involved in giving physicals to the members of the battalion.
+On the island, he was involved in giving physicals to the members of the battalion.
 Men found to have minor health issues were held back and scheduled to rejoin the battalion at a later date.
 Other men were simply replaced with men who had been sent to the island as replacements.
 It is known that the 757th Tank Battalion was at Ft.
 Ord, California, and that men from the battalion joined the 192nd to replace men who failed their final physicals.
 It was also at this time that Col. James R. N. Weaver became the commanding officer of the 192nd.

 When they arrived at Guam on Sunday, November 16th, the ships took on water, bananas, coconuts, and vegetables.
 Although they were not allowed off the ship, the soldiers were able to mail letters home before sailing for Manila the next day.
 At one point, the ships passed an island at night and did so in total blackout.
 This for many of the soldiers was a sign that they were being sent into harm’s way.
 The blackout was strictly enforced and men caught smoking on deck after dark spent time in the ship’s brig.
 Three days after leaving Guam the men spotted the first islands of the Philippines.
 The ships sailed around the south end of Luzon and then north up the west coast of Luzon toward Manila Bay.